samtay/samtay.github.io/_drafts/2021-05-21-road-trip-planner.md

 .input amenities(filename="amenities.facts")
 {% endhighlight %}

-Next, some useful helper relations -- restrict our attention to campgrounds that actually fit our RV, and have a commutative distance relation:
+Next, I made some useful helper relations -- restrict our attention to campgrounds that actually fit our RV, and have a commutative distance relation:

 {% highlight c++ %}
 // Campgrounds that fit our RV